alexmmorgan/alexmmorgan.github.io/_pages/cv.md

 * Moore, J.M., Howard, A.D., Morgan, A.M.
 (2014).
 The Landscape of Titan as Witness to its Climate Evolution.
 Journal of Geophysical Research-Planets 119, 2060-2077, DOI:10.1002/2014JE004608
 * Morgan, A.M., Howard, A.D., Hobley, D.E.J., Moore, J.M., Dietrich, W.E., Williams, R.M.E., Burr, D.M., Grant, J.A., Wilson, S.A., Matsubara, Y. (2014).
 Sedimentology and climatic environment of alluvial fans in the martian Saheki crater and a comparison with terrestrial fans in the Atacama Desert.
 Icarus 229, 131-156, doi DOI:10.1016/j.icarus.2013.11.007
 * Durda, D., Movshovitz, N., Richardson, D., Asphaug, E., Morgan, A., Rawlings, A.R., Vest, C. (2009).
 Experimental determination of the coefficient of restitution for meter scale granite spheres.
 Icarus 211, 849-855.
 DOI:10.1016/j.icarus.2010.09.003

+In review and in press
+* Kite, E. S., Mischna, M.A., Fan, B., Morgan, A.M., Wilson, S.A., Richardson, M.I.
+Changing spatial distribution of water flow charts major change in Mars’ greenhouse effect.
+Science Advances
+* Palucis, M.C., Morgan, A.M., Strauss, J., Rivera-Hernandez.
+F., Marshall, J., Menio, E., Miller, R. Rates and processes controlling periglacial alluvial fan formation: Implications for martian fans.
+GSA Bulletin
+* Morgan, A.M., Wilson, S.A., Howard, A.D.
+The global distribution and morphologic characteristics of fan-shaped sedimentary landforms on Mars.
+Icarus

 Research Grants
 ======